icon-project/documentation/references/java-sdk.md

 This Java SDK works on the following platforms:

-- Java 8+ (for Java7, you can explore source code [here](https://github.com/icon-project/icon-sdk-java/blob/sdk-for-java7/README.md))
+- Java 8+ (for Java 7, you can explore source code [here](https://github.com/icon-project/icon-sdk-java/blob/sdk-for-java7/README.md))
 - Android 3.0+ (API 11+)

 ## Installation